 As far back as the 1940s, Coca-Cola used the tagline “It’s the Real Thing” to advertise its famous beverage.
 The company could just as easily been talking about e-archiving or, at least, answering the question electronic archiving systems have to answer about electronic invoices.

-E-archiving not just storage.
+E-archiving is not just storage.
 Storage is part of what a compliant e-archiving system has to provide, but simply moving invoices into an ERP and ECM system does not ensure compliance.
 Compliant archiving involves storing invoices in such way that the tax authorities in every country where a company does business can verify that the company continuously meets the local rules of tax evidence.

 That means a company has to be able to produce every invoice it has sent or received and guarantee that it is the exact same invoice that the company sent to a buyer or seller.
 And rules can vary greatly depending on what kind of confirmation a tax jurisdiction requires to prove that an invoice is, in fact, the real thing.